svenstaro/genact/README.md

     scoop install genact

 **With Cargo**: If you have a somewhat recent version of Rust and Cargo installed, you can run

     cargo install genact
     genact

+**With X-CMD**: If you are an x-cmd user, you can run

+    x env use genact
+    genact

 ## Running